nirvanaitsolutions/swapsteem/How to post a trade.md

 Here's a friendly reminder before proceeding to the tutorial.
 By using our service, you explicitly agree to our [ToS](https://github.com/nirvanaitsolutions/swapsteem/blob/master/ToS.md).
 Please consider visiting the page if you are unsure with any terms or limitations.

 <hr>
-1.To get started, you would have to first login to our platform.
+1. To get started, you would have to first login to our platform.
 The login button is conveniently placed at the uppermost right corner of the user preface.

 ![](https://i.imgur.com/SL76yXU.jpg)

 <br><hr> <br>
-2.If you are familiar with the whole login process, you could directly skip to Step 4.
+2. If you are familiar with the whole login process, you could directly skip to Step 4.
 But don't worry if you aren't, we are here to help.
 After you have clicked on the button, you would be redirected to another web page, which looks similar when compared to the following.

 ![](https://i.imgur.com/bLbCGZe.png)

 The circled box should be displaying the logo of SwapSteem.
 (Oh yes, you would need to have a Steemit account beforehand!
 [Register here!](https://signup.steemit.com/)) The authorization permissions requested by SwapSteem would also be listed there as well, please make sure you have read all the terms and only proceed if you agree with the said authorization.

 <br>

 ![](https://i.imgur.com/wSHtjzU.jpg)

 Also, do note that your browser address bar should be utilizing v2.steemconnect ([learn more about v2.steemconnect here!](https://steemit.com/steemit/@steemitblog/steemconnect-2-0-easy-fast-efficient-access-to-the-steem-blockchain)) and the protocol of https ([learn more about https protocol here!](https://en.wikipedia.org/wiki/HTTPS)).
 It is crucial to double check because at SwapSteem, we truly value your account security.

 <br><hr> <br>

-3.Once you have press 'continue', you would be redirected to one of the following web pages, depending on whether you've logged in your Steemit account on your browser.
+3. Once you have press 'continue', you would be redirected to one of the following web pages, depending on whether you've logged in your Steemit account on your browser.
 Once you have arrived at these pages, just either click on your account or enter your account details.
 Poof, and you are now logged in to our SwapSteem platform!

 ![](https://i.imgur.com/rMZZxrD.png)